 We are committed to bringing this exceptional care to everyone who needs relief from neuromuscular disorders.

-When you need a Nashville dentist who relies on advanced dental technology to improve the comfort, accuracy and precision of his patient care, please contact the Center for Advanced Dentistry online or call our office directly at (615) 383-6787 to schedule an appointment with Dr. Kent White.
+When you need a Nashville dentist who relies on advanced dental technology to improve the comfort, accuracy, and precision of his patient care, please contact the Center for Advanced Dentistry online or call our office directly at (615) 383-6787 to schedule an appointment with Dr. Forbes.